 In addition to their individual needs, bees need water to prepare their jelly, to feed the brood, to dissolve solid food and to lower the hive temperature on hot summer days.
-Bees do not store water, so it is important to keep a reliable source of water nearby, especially in the spring when bees often cannot leave the hive for more than an hour a day.
+Bees do not store water, so it is important to keep a reliable source of water nearby, especially in the early spring when bees often cannot leave the hive for more than an hour a day.
 The water source should not be too close to the hive entrance, either.
 Bees prefer water with a slightly acidic pH value between 5 and 6.
 Bees will also be happy with a bucket filled with water, peat or even bark mulch, placed in a sunny spot.

 For many years, sugar water was the traditional way to feed bees.
-The benefit of being easy to make is counteracted by its very limited shelf life, due to the risk of spoilage from microorganisms (e.g. mold).
+The benefit of being easy to make is counteracted by its very limited shelf life, due to the risk of spoilage from microorganisms (e.g. molds).
 If a slimy film appears on the sugar water, it can no longer be used for feeding.

-Compared to sugar water, it is much less work for bees to process thicker solutions like ambrosia® bee food syrup because the inversion takes much less glandular effort.
+Compared to sugar water, it is much less work for bees to process thicker solutions like ambrosia® bee feed syrup because the inversion takes much less glandular effort.
 Alternatively, beekeepers also prepare a fondant using powdered sugar and honey, but this is very labor-intensive and expensive.

 In the 1970s, in collaboration with beekeepers and scientists, Nordzucker developed special ready-to-use syrup and fondant products based on the ideal sugar spectrum of honey for bees and using the purest beet sugar.
 Since then, it has been sold throughout Europe under the name ambrosia®.
 The use of refined sugar in certified production processes ensures high-quality products. ambrosia® does not contain any contaminants.